 Mildred Z. Solomon, President

 Before assuming the leadership of The Hastings Center, Dr. Solomon was senior director of implementation science at the Association of American Medical Colleges.
-Earlier, she was vice president of the Education Development Center, a global nonprofit research and development organization.
+There, she was responsible for helping the nation’s academic medical centers develop their capacities in comparative effectiveness research and implementation science.
+Before that, she was vice president of the Education Development Center, a global nonprofit research and development organization with approximately $140 million annually in grants and more than 1,500 staff worldwide.
 She earned a doctorate in educational research methods and adult learning from Harvard University and a B.A. from Smith College.

 In the Media